buildo/gitalias/README.md

 ## usage

 - clone the repository
-- include in you .gitconfig
+- include in your .gitconfig

 ```
 [include]